xcore/sw_gpio_examples/doc/programming.rst

 In order to include any images to be displayed on the web page, create images folder as follows app_sk_gpio_eth_combo_demo/web/images

 For this application, we have created index.html web page using html script.
 This page uses XMOS logo from images folder.
-We have defined desired GPIO controls for LEDs in this web page.
+We have defined desired gpio controls for LEDs in this web page.

 APIs that are required to be executed by the demo application should be enclosed between the tags ``{%`` and  ``%}``.
 These are to be defined in ``web_page_functions.c`` file.
 For example, index.html contains